Yureehh/Data-Science-Project-Boilerplate/docs/getting-started.rst

 10. **Run Pre-commit on All Files:**
     Run `make precommit`.
 This command runs the pre-commit checks on all files in the project.

-11. **Sync Data to/from S3:**
-    If you're using an Amazon S3 bucket to store your data, you can sync your data to and from S3 using `make sync_data_to_s3` and `make sync_data_from_s3`.
-Remember to replace `[OPTIONAL] your-bucket-for-syncing-data` in the Makefile with the actual name of your S3 bucket.